andrewboudreau/ProjectGeoShot/README.md

  - Get started by cloning, entering your coords, and firing your first geo-ballistic shot across tens of kilometers!

 ## Weather Service
-`GeoShot.Web` includes a lightweight weather service that retrieves data from [Open-Meteo](https://open-meteo.com/).
+`ProjectGeoShot.Web` includes a lightweight weather service that retrieves data from [Open-Meteo](https://open-meteo.com/).
 It can fetch conditions for a single location or for several points along a path.
 Results are cached in memory for a short period.

 This project aims to experiment with rendering real-world topography in a very simple ASP.NET application.
-The `/GeoShot.Web` folder contains a minimal API project with Razor Pages.
+The `/ProjectGeoShot.Web` folder contains a minimal API project with Razor Pages.

 The index page displays a map using open topographic map tiles from [OpenTopoMap](https://opentopomap.org).
 You can provide latitude and longitude values to center the map on a specific location.